Edition for Web Developers — Last Updated 16 January 2024

 (essentially a simple spreadsheet).
 One of the cells has been configured to show the sum of the

 cells above it.
-Three have been marked as headings, which use th
+Three have been marked as headings, which use th elements instead of

-elements.
+td elements.
 A script would attach event handlers to these elements to maintain the

 total.